 Merino’s direct and indirect involvement with various companies financed by Alba Petróleos and his long-standing relationship with the FARC are only the beginning.
 There is also Merino’s alleged connection to Enrique Rais, a Salvadoran businessman whose airplanes were impounded in the United States on account of suspected drug trafficking in 2016.
 Rais is a fugitive from his own country evading corruption charges that implicate El Salvador’s attorney general.
 Merino recently admitted in a televised interview that Rais is his personal friend, but he denied all other connections to the business tycoon.

-Two US federal sources confirmed last week to InSight Crime what was revealed in the congressional letter; namely, that in Washington, there are pending investigations opened by the Drug Enforcement Agency (DEA) and Federal Bureau of Investigation (FBI) into networks with possible links to Merino.
+Two US federal sources confirmed last week to InSight Crime what was revealed in the congressional letter; namely, that in Washington, there are pending investigations opened by the Drug Enforcement Administration (DEA) and Federal Bureau of Investigation (FBI) into networks with possible links to Merino.